 This year, 2020-2021, has seen a dramatic change in our traditional schedule.
 Normally, our two-, three-, and four-year olds would spend some time together and some time in age-appropriate learning groups.
 This year, because of COVID-19, our students are divided by age into two separate groups that do not overlap with each other, either inside or outside.

 Rabbit Schedule Our two- and three-year-old group arrives at 9:00 am and after handwashing and greetings begin their day with free play.
 The children can choose from a range of activities including stories, block building, dramatic play, and puzzles and manipulatives.
 These are rotated on a daily basis to help develop small motor skills and math skills.
-An indoor structured art project might take place around 10 am.
+An indoor structured learning activity or art project might take place around 9:45 am.
 At 10:15 am, snack is served outside after handwashing and saying grace.
 The children then have an hour of outdoor time to play on the playground, do an outdoor art project, or go on a nature walk.
-At around 11:30, the children come in for their meeting time, which includes a review of the calendar, weather, names, and a daily theme.
+On Tuesdays, the children go to chapel in the Church from 10:45 to 11:10 am.
+On Wednesdays, Ms. Micki gives a dance and movement class to the children, divided into two groups, from 11:15 to 11:45 am.
+On Mondays, Thursdays, and Fridays at around 11:30, the children come in for their meeting time, which includes a review of the calendar, weather, names, and a daily theme.
 The morning always ends with a story.
 Then hands are washed and parents arrive at 12 noon.

 St. Philip's Nursery School, 1101 Route 9D, Garrison, NY 10524 (845) 424-4209